CadenHimes/subcontractor-delay-ai/README.md

-# subcontractor-delay-ai
-AI-based early detection of subcontractor performance deterioration on DOT roadway projects.
-Links subcontractor shortages to liquidated damages and develops GC mitigation strategies to prevent cascade failures.
-Motivation: “Early detection could have prevented $395,006 in damages.”
 # Subcontractor-Delay-AI

 **Goal.** Investigate the impact of subcontractor availability on heavy construction delay and build an **AI-based early warning system** for subcontractor performance deterioration on FDOT roadway projects.